Streaming video has turned our living rooms into an endless video store, with a vast array of titles to choose from.

 Tinker, Tailor, Soldier, Spy

 On paper, The Trip shouldn't work.
-It stars Brit comics Steve 'Alan Partridge' Coogan and Rob 'him out of Gavin & Stacey' Brydon as themselves, taking a culinary tour around some of northern England's finest restaurants (and in the follow-up, around a similar bunch of places in Italy).
+It stars Brit comics Steve 'Alan Partridge' Coogan and Rob 'him out of Gavin & Stacey' Brydon as themselves, taking a culinary tour around some of northern England's finest restaurants.

 There's no real plot beyond that, but if you think that sounds dull you're reckoning without the pair's natural charm and repartee; whether goading each other into Michael Caine impersonations or riffing on one another's foibles, the laughs just keep coming.
 A word of warning though: don't watch it on an empty stomach.– Marc McLaren